SAG Awards: Five things to know, from Viola Davis’s amazing reaction shot to a big win for ‘The Trial of the Chicago 7’

 ‘The Trial of the Chicago 7’ won the night’s big prize.

-The final category, outstanding performance by cast in a motion picture, is a frequent predictor of best picture at the upcoming Oscars.
-Although “Nomadland” is currently the frontrunner among prognosticators, it wasn’t nominated in the category — and the trophy went to “The Trial of the Chicago 7,” a courtroom drama written and directed by Aaron Sorkin, about the anti-Vietnam War activists charged with inciting a riot at the 1968 Democratic National Convention.
+The final category, outstanding performance by a cast in a motion picture, is a frequent predictor of best picture at the upcoming Oscars.
+Although “Nomadland” is currently the front-runner among prognosticators, it wasn’t nominated in the category — and the trophy went to “The Trial of the Chicago 7,” a courtroom drama written and directed by Aaron Sorkin, about the anti-Vietnam War activists charged with inciting a riot at the 1968 Democratic National Convention.

-Frank Langella accepted on behalf of the cast and quoted Martin Luther King Jr. (“God give us leaders"), noting the SAG Awards were taking place on the same date that King was assassinated in 1968.
-“The trial of the Chicago 7 began 18 months later,” he said.
+Frank Langella accepted on behalf of the cast and quoted Martin Luther King Jr. (“God give us leaders”), noting the SAG Awards were taking place on the same date that King was assassinated in 1968.
+“The trial of the Chicago seven began 18 months later,” he said.
 “Aaron Sorkin was determined to tell their story, and his loving and respectful direction transformed a group of disparate actors into an ensemble.”

 “Reverend King was right.
 We need leaders to guide us towards hating each other less,” he continued.
-“We owe a debt of thanks to the voices of the Chicago 7.
-And most especially Aaron Sorkin, our leader, whose voice is the soul of this movie."
+“We owe a debt of thanks to the voices of the Chicago seven.
+And most especially Aaron Sorkin, our leader, whose voice is the soul of this movie.”

 ‘Ma Rainey’s Black Bottom’ triumphed in the lead actor categories.